 - Matched/Excluded – this tab shows all bank records that have been matched or excluded.
 Matching means a record downloaded from your bank has a corresponding transaction in the system for the same amount and same bank account.
 Records are matched and moved to this tab during initial upload of bank activity (the system applies a series of auto-matching logic as described at the bottom of this training article).
 They can also be matched on the Unmatched tab manually by the user and created as new transactions from the Unmatched tab or the Rule Applied tab.
 Creating a new transaction on those tabs will also automatically match that record to the transaction and move it to the matched tab.
 On the Unmatched tab, records can also be Excluded which will move them to this tab.
 Excluding is described in more detail later in this training.
 If something is on this tab that should not be matched or excluded then press the button on that row that says Unmatch or Include respectively.

 - Bank Rule – this tab shows all bank rules you have previously created.
 Think of a bank rule as a transaction you want to create the same as a transaction you’ve created on bank activity in the past.
 For example you can set a rule so any bank record uploaded where the name is “Sprint” should create a transaction for vendor “Sprint Wireless” and post to the “Telephone Expense” account.
 These rules are on the Bank Rule tab and can be modified and deleted there.
 This tab is described in more detail further down in the training.

-Log into your bank website and choose to download your bank transaction history for your desired date range.
-You need to download the information into a QFX or QBO file format – typically choosing the QuickBooks or Quicken format option will provide you with the required QFX or QBO file format.
+Log into your bank website and choose to download your bank transaction history for your desired Account and date range.
+You need to download the information into a QFX or QBO file format – typically choosing the QuickBooks or Quicken format option will produce the required QFX or QBO file format.